State Bank of Vietnam: Buildings

 Several of the State Bank of Vietnam’s buildings are inherited from the Banque de l'Indochine.
 These include the State Bank’s headquarters in Hanoi, former Hanoi office completed in 1930; the Ho Chi Minh City branch, former central office in Indochina, also completed in 1930; and the branches in Haiphong (completed in 1925) and Nam Định (completed in 1929) among others.

-Controversies

-The former prime minister, Nguyễn Tấn Dũng, was a governor while he held the post of senior deputy prime minister, but later bestowed the governor's post upon Le Duc Thuy.
-There has been criticism of the printing quality of the new polymer đồng banknotes.
-Controversy also surrounded the purchase of the state house by governor Le Duc Thuy when he bought a house belonging to the bank one tenth of the market value.
-However, the government stopped the deal when the media reported the purchase.

 Functions and roles

 The State Bank of Vietnam is a ministry-level body under the administration of the government; the bank governor is a member of the cabinet (equivalent to a minister in the cabinet).
 The governor is nominated by the prime minister subject to the approval of the National Assembly (Parliament).
 Vice governors are appointed by the prime minister on the recommendation of the governor.
 Both governor and vice governors serve a 5-year term.
 The State Bank of Vietnam defines its principal roles as :